rev. 228

 Each OKAPI method has a minimum authentication level.

-This means, that if you want to call a method which requires "Level 1" authentication, you have to use "Level 1" authentication or higher ("Level 2" or "Level 3" will also work).
+"Minimum" means that if you want to call a method which requires "Level 1" authentication, you have to use "Level 1" authentication or higher ("Level 2" or "Level 3" will also work).

 some_method?arg=44